 Individuals are empowered to adopt a low carbon lifestyle and are sharing what they have learned with friends, family and their community

 Empowering communities to take ownership of the changes they make and the measures they implement to tackle climate change

-Focused in Glasgow, launching services in North Lanarkshire and Renfrewshire.
+Focused in Glasgow and Renfrewshire and now launching in East Dunbartonshire.
 Active engagement will be aimed at not previously engaged minority ethnic communities across all ages.
-Over 12 months, Cook Grow Sew and Change will provide equal opportunities through community integration, intercultural and intergenerational dialogue, whilst taking positive steps to reduce carbon emissions, leaving a legacy of long term behaviour change.
+Over 24 months, Cook Grow Sew will provide equal opportunities through community integration, intercultural and intergenerational dialogue, whilst taking positive steps to reduce carbon emissions, leaving a legacy of long term behaviour change.